reshmaaj/js-drumkit/README.md

 # 🥁 Drum Kit

-A mini web drum set built using JavaScript, HTML, and CSS — no real drums, no noise complaints (unless you crank up your volume).
+A fun little JavaScript drum kit built using Javascript, HTML and CSS.
+Tap keys, hear beats, and annoy no one (except yourself).
+Just DOM things!!

 ## 🤔 What's this?

 This was a **JavaScript DOM practice project** I built while taking a **Full Stack Web Development course on Udemy**.
 Basically, I learned how to make buttons do cool stuff — like making sound — when clicked or when certain keys are pressed.
-Now my keyboard is my band. 😎

 ## 💡 Features